Skip to main content

 What is the outcome that needs to be achieved?

-The governing body* leads a culture of safety, inclusion and quality that focuses on continuous improvement*, embraces diversity* and prioritises the safety, health and wellbeing* of older people and the workforce*.
+The governing body must lead a culture of quality, safety and inclusion that supports aged care workers to provide quality funded aged care services by focussing on continuous improvement, embracing diversity and prioritising the safety, health and wellbeing of aged care workers.

 Actions